therabidbanana/vimfiles/README.md

 The configuration uses [syntastic][syntastic] quite heavily, most of it is out of the box.
 Buffers are checked after each save.

-The JavaScript syntax checker runs off of a customized version of [Google Closure Linter][closure] instead of jsl which is included with [syntastic][syntastic].
-The executables to [Closure Linter][closure] and it's auto fixer are under `.vim/syntax_checkers/compilers/`.
-This is the default global settings for all JavaScript files and conforms to the F/ configuration.
-There is a function accessed as a command `FJS` to call the `fixjsstyle` which will attempt to fix the styling issues within the existing buffer.
-Use it.
-Read the information about what [Google Closure Linter][closure] can do.
+The JavaScript syntax checker runs [JSHint][jshint] instead of jsl which is included with [syntastic][syntastic].
+The executable to [JSHint][jshint] runs on [node.js][node] and needs to be installed via [npm][npm].
+Also install the custom configuration JSON file into your `$HOME` directory.
+Instructions for doing this are located at the [jshint-config][jshint-config] repository.
+This installation will make it global to your machine.
+If you need a specific configuration on a per project basis, just drop a `.jshintrc` file in your project directory and tweak the settings.

 There is also an Objective C checker included.
 This uses the `gcc` and requires the `cwd` to have the `.xcodeproj` file in it.